 For the six month period ended June 30, 2012, total gross revenue decreased by approximately \$0.5 million, or 19.6%, to approximately \$2.0 million from approximately \$2.5 million during the same period in 2011.
 This decrease in total gross revenue is predominantly sales volume based, with decreased sales volume accounting for approximately \$340,000, or approximately 13.0%, and price decreases to our repeat distributors accounting for the remaining approximately \$150,000, or approximately 6.0%.
 With respect to individual markets, this decrease in gross revenue was mainly attributable to the fact that we did not have any sales to our distributor in India during the six month period ended June 30 2012, compared to sales of approximately \$1.2 million to this distributor during the same period in 2011, a decrease of approximately \$0.2 million of gross revenue from our distributor in Spain, a decrease of approximately \$0.1 million of gross revenue from our distributor in Israel.
-These decreases were partially offset by an increase of approximately \$0.5 million of gross revenue from our distributor in Italy, an increase of approximately \$0.2 million of gross revenue from our distributor in Italy, an increase of approximately \$0.2 million of gross revenue from our distributor in Italy, an increase of approximately \$0.2 million of gross revenue from our distributor in Musico, and an increase of approximately \$0.1 million of gross revenue from our distributor in Musico, and an increase of approximately \$0.1 million of gross revenue from our distributor in Musico, and an increase of approximately \$0.1 million of gross revenue from our distributor in Musico, and an increase of approximately \$0.1 million of gross revenue from our distributor in Musico, and an increase of approximately \$0.1 million of gross revenue from our distributor in Musico, and an increase of approximately \$0.1 million of gross revenue from our distributor in Musico, and an increase of approximately \$0.1 million from our remaining distributors, all due
+These decreases were partially offset by an increase of approximately \$0.5 million of gross revenue from our distributor in Russia, an increase of approximately \$0.2 million of gross revenue from our distributor in Italy, an increase of approximately \$0.2 million of gross revenue from our distributor in Germany, an increase of approximately \$0.1 million of gross revenue from our distributor in Poland, and an increase of approximately \$0.1 million of gross revenue from our distributor in Mexico, and an increase of approximately \$0.1 million from our remaining distributors, all due to higher sales volumes to these distributors.